 The impact of climate change on the global economy is likely to be significant and long-lasting.
 Advances in technology, policy action by governments and the physical effects of climate change will combine to reshape the investment landscape radically.

-Our model can test the impact of different global temperature pathways (1.5˚C, 2˚C, 3˚C and 4˚C) and assess the impact of different climate related risks:
+E3ME can simulate interactions and dynamics of the economy for scenario analysis, testing the impact of different global temperature pathways (1.5˚C, 2˚C, 3˚C and 4˚C) and assess the impact of physical and transitional climate related risks: